Advanced Tutorial

 generates the input .thu

-file for Thunder2. --invert
+to generate a star file for Relion). --invert

 For running Class2D in Thunder2, 2d_output.mrcs